radareorg/radare2-book/analysis/code_analysis.md

 0x00003ba8 0x00003bf9 00:0000 81
 ```

 There are two very important commands: `afc` and `afB`.
-The latter is a must-know command for some platforms like ARM, it provides a way to change the "bitness" of the particular function, basically allowing to select between ARM and Thumb modes.
+The latter is a must-know command for some platforms like ARM.
+It provides a way to change the "bitness" of the particular function.
+Basically, allowing to select between ARM and Thumb modes.

-`afc` on the other side allows to manually specify function calling convention.
-You can find more information on its usage in [calling_conventions](calling_conventions.md)
+`afc` on the other side, allows to manually specify function calling convention.
+You can find more information on its usage in [calling_conventions](calling_conventions.md).

 ## Recursive analysis